MooersLab/latextips/README.md

 ```

 I copy the URL of interest to the clipboard.
-Then, at the end of sentence, I enter *furl* and Control-o and the code appears.
+Then, at the end of the sentence, I enter *furl* and Control-o.
+Then the in the snippet appears.
 I paste the URL on the placeholder and then hit tab.
 The cursor moves out of the braces and over the period to the start of the next sentence on a new line.
 LaTeX automatically handles the generation of the footnote number and its placement in the footer of the page.